-Consider visiting the rental shop the evening before your child’s first ski day to get ahead of the morning rush, and to give your child more time to adjust to their new ski equipment.
-Your kids might even enjoy wearing their new ski boots around the condo and taking possession of their skis a day ahead in anticipation.
-At the end of your family ski week, you return the rental ski equipment to the shop, ski gear is often included in the price of first time ski lessons or all day kids ski camp, and you don’t have to lug the ski gear home and store it till your next family ski trip – and hope it will still fit.
+Visit the rental shop the evening before your child’s first ski day to get ahead of the morning rush, and to give your child more time to adjust to their new ski equipment.
+Your kids might even enjoy wearing their new ski boots around the condo and taking ownership of their skis a day ahead in anticipation.
+At the end of your family ski week, you return the rental ski equipment to the shop.
+Note, ski gear is often included in the price of first time ski lessons or all day kids ski camp – be sure to ask.
+The advantage of renting is you don’t have to lug the ski gear home and store it till your next family ski trip – and hope it will still fit.

 If your child’s first ski rental experience goes well, and you envision skiing more as a family, then its time to take the next step and look at purchasing kids ski equipment.
 You need to amortize the cost of equipment over the amount you will use your skis, boots, poles, etc.